 White Paper and disclosure (ART/EMT) |

-a uniform disclosure spanning token rights, governance, fees, redemption, the risk factors and the reserve mechanisms |
+a uniform disclosure spanning token rights, governance, fees, redemption, the risk factors and the reserve mechanisms — required for obtaining a crypto license under MiCA in Greece |

 Getting a crypto license in Greece: KYC and AML duties

 An element the apparatus cannot manage without is the surveillance of wallets: every transaction is tracked as it happens, so that anything amiss surfaces while there is still time to act.
-Where a deal’s legitimacy begins to falter, the firm must send a suspicious-transaction report off to the Financial Intelligence Unit, and send it without delay.
+Where a deal's legitimacy begins to falter, the firm must send a suspicious-transaction report off to the Financial Intelligence Unit, and send it without delay.
+Any holder of CASP licenses in Greece undertakes to submit transaction reports at regular intervals — the very mechanism by which the supervisor detects suspect activity and acts on the breaches it uncovers.

 Contact our specialists